JonGerhardson/reality_linter/README.md

   Lisence: Copyright Jonathan Gerhardson, 2025, standard BSD 3 clause + you can't use this to rip me off or if you could have instead hired me to do whatever this automates, or if I don't like you.
 Jon.gerhardson@proton.me

+  The rest of this is an AI generated readme file that was not subject to the slop prevention style guide found in this repo.

 ## 🏗 System Architecture